systemjs/systemjs/README.md

 ## Performance

 SystemJS can load modules in less than a millisecond, and its performance is very nearly identical to that of native ES modules.
-The following performance benchmark was run by loading 450 javascript modules on a Macbook pro with fast wifi internet connection.
+The following performance benchmark was run by loading 450 javascript modules (all of `@babel/core`) on a Macbook pro with fast wifi internet connection.
 Each test was the average of five page loads in Chrome 80.

 | Tool | Uncached | Cached |
 | ---- | -------- | ------ |